RESULTS 2024:

 For a decade, the RESULTS Advocacy and Organizing Fellowship has mentored young people to become leaders for the end of poverty.
 More than 800 dynamic emerging leaders from around the U.S. have taken part in this intensive 11-month training program.

 The Fellowship enriches both RESULTS and the world.
 Four of our alumni are now members of our staff while three have served on our board.
-Another 26 serve in volunteer roles as group leaders or regional coordinators.
+Another 26 serve in volunteer leadership roles as group leaders or regional coordinators.
 Fellows also go on to pursue distinguished careers that improve and save lives locally, nationally, and globally.
 As of 2024, 10 had started nonprofits, 8 were congressional staff, 32 worked for the federal government, and 21 worked in state government.
 Others worked at Gavi, the World Bank, the UN, and UNICEF.
 Nearly 150 had received degrees in a health field.

 MORE: Celebrating 10 years of the RESULTS Fellowship